ant0n7/karen/README.md

 covering every desire that people have, thinking of an accounting software.
 It should be easy to use, accessible for everyone and free.

-the idea of how the classes for the implementation could look is what we tried to draw on the following picture.
+The idea of how the classes for the implementation could look is what we tried to draw on the following picture.

 ![UML of karen at the beginning](https://github.com/ant0n7/karen/blob/main/umlstart.png)

+### Why inheritance was not used
+Planned was an implementation resembling the last sketch.
+In this idea the class Entity is either the receiver or the sender of a transaction.
+In the planning process we decided to remove that whole inheritance tree and not link every transaction to a customer.
+Transactions can be linked to an order.
+Every order is linked to a customer.
+The would be a massive redundancy if every transaction was linked to a customer separately while it's already linked through the order.

 ## Functionalities
 this software offers following functionalities